fluent-ci-templates/snyk-pipeline/src/github/README.md

 fluentci gh init -t snyk_pipeline
 ```

-Or, if you already have a `.fluentci` folder (generated from `fluentci init -t deno`) in your project:
+Or, if you already have a `.fluentci` folder (generated from `fluentci init -t snyk`) in your project:

 ```bash
 fluentci gh init